EMS Setup - Endpoints Configuration

 Purpose Statement

-The Endpoints Configuration within EMS Setup enables Fire/EMS agencies to establish automated data export connections to external systems such as state reporting databases, hospital networks, and compliance systems.
-This functionality ensures seamless data transmission for NEMSIS compliance, billing processes, and inter-agency communication while maintaining data integrity and security standards.
+The Endpoints Configuration feature within EMS Setup enables Fire/EMS agencies to establish automated data export connections to external systems such as state reporting databases, hospital networks, billing vendors, and compliance systems.
+This functionality ensures seamless data transmission for NEMSIS compliance, billing workflows, and inter-agency data sharing while maintaining data integrity and security standards.

 Background Information